 #Integrating the bot in your application

-There are 2 ways to integrate the bot into your application: using the http API or using the Microsoft Azure Bot Service.
-The Azure Bot Service allows integrating your bot in your web application using the webchat control, or in any third-party application such as Skype, Facebook, Slack, GroupMe, Microsoft Teams, etc.
+There are two ways to integrate the bot into your application: using the HTTP API or using the Microsoft Azure Bot Service.
+The Azure Bot Service lets you embed your bot in a web application via the webchat control, or connect it to third-party platforms such as Skype, Facebook, Slack, GroupMe, Microsoft Teams, and more.

 ##Using the http API

-After publishing the bot, you see the sample request to get the answers to a question:
+After publishing the bot, you can see a sample request for querying answers:

 Let's create a simple page with an input and a submit button.